Naturaily/Naturaily-netlify/_portfolio/lvcloud.md

       animation2: portfolio-left
       text: >-
-        There are between 600,000 and 1,500,000 events and measurements a day sent from devices to the application with an MQTT broker.
-Microservices receive, process and then broadcast the data via a Kafka streaming platform.
-Parsed measurements are received by the main application and saved to a MongoDB database.
+        There are between 600,000 and 1,500,000 events and measurements a day sent from devices to the application with an <strong>MQTT</strong> broker.
+        Microservices receive, process and then broadcast the data via a <strong>Kafka</strong> streaming platform.
+Parsed measurements are received by the main application and saved to a <strong>MongoDB</strong>
+        database.
   - solution:
       image: /assets/images/portfolio/lvcloud/solution3.png
       alt: lvcloud mobile panel